RediSearch/RediSearch/docs/Commands.md

 - **SORTBY {attribute} [ASC|DESC]**: If specified, the results are ordered by the value of this attribute.
 This applies to both text and numeric attributes.
 - **LIMIT first num**: Limit the results to the offset and number of results given.
 Note that the offset is zero-indexed.
-The default is 0 10, which returns 10 items starting from the first result.
+The default is 0 10, which returns 10 items starting from the first result.\
 !!! tip
     `LIMIT 0 0` can be used to count the number of documents in the result set without actually returning them.

+* **PARAMS {nargs} {name} {value}**.
+Define one or more value parameters.
+Each parameter has a name and a value.
+Parameters can be referenced in the query string by a `$`, followed by the parameter name, e.g., `$user`, and each such reference in the search query to a parameter name is substituted by the corresponding parameter value.
+For example, with parameter definition `PARAMS 4 lon 29.69465 lat 34.95126`, the expression `@loc:[$lon $lat 10 km]` would be evaluated to `@loc:[29.69465 34.95126 10 km]`.
+Parameters cannot be referenced in the query string where concrete values are not allowed, such as in field names, e.g., `@loc`

 #### Complexity